1 Ton Studios

 How many bureaucrats does it take to screw in a light bulb?

 A. Two.
-One to assure you that everything possible is being done, while the other screws the bulb into the water faucet.
+One to assure you that everything possible is being done, while the other screws the bulb into their anal orifice.

 How many Vulcans does it take to change a light bulb?